Cascadia County Park

 About the Park

-A pair of hiking trails give you a chance to explore the area.
 A three-quarter mile trail leads to the spectacular Soda Creek Falls.
 A newer trail ushers you through historic Douglas-fir trees along the South Santiam River (a good place to fish and swim).
 Ruts from the historic Santiam Wagon Road are visible in the park (the trail was used as a military route in the 1800’s).

 - Two reservable group tent areas